 The seabuckthorn here has the richest source of known Vitamin C with an ascorbic acid content of up to 2500 mg%!
 The content of carotenoids with an effect of vitamin A is also astonishingly high.
 Our local ladies sustainably handpick the berries, with no mechanized harvesting, denuding or depleting of this precious medicinal plant species.
 We only pick ripe berries at their peak potency, high in phytonutrients and sun dried on natural jute, not plastic so that no phthalates leach into the berries.

 Ancient Indian and Chinese healing modalities have used Seabuckthorn for thousands of years and the latest scientific studies confirm the magnificent phytoprofile of nutrients and bio actives in seabuckthorn for skin, health and medicinal use.

-The graded, cleaned, dried whole berries make their way by road thousands of miles across India to a remote bio hotspot in the Western ghats, home to a supercritical extraction unit located only an hour away from our studio.
-Supercritical extraction is the greenest, cleanest method of extracting almost 80-85% of the phyto nutrients from plants and is safe for both people and the planet, unlike solvent and high heat extraction methods which destroy the vital nutrients.
+The graded, cleaned, dried whole berries make their way by road to minimise our carbon footprint, all the way to a bio hotspot forest just an hour away from our studio where the whole berries are supercritically extracted.
+Supercritical extraction is the greenest, cleanest method of extracting almost 80-85% of the phytonutrients from plants and is safe for both people and the planet, unlike solvent and high heat extraction methods which destroy vital nutrients.